MatthewWid/better-sse/docs/api.md

 If no event ID is given, the event ID (and thus the [`lastId` property](#session%23lastid%3A-string)) is set to a string of eight random characters (matching `a-z0-9`).

+Emits the `push` event with the given data, event name and event ID in that order.

 #### `Session#stream`: `(stream: Readable[, options: object]) => Promise<boolean>`

 Pipe readable stream data to the client.